dougeby/IntuneDocs/intune/custom-settings-ios.md

 ## What you need to know

-- When using **Apple Configurator** to create the configuration profile, be sure the settings you export are compatible with the iOS version on the devices you're using.
+- When using **Apple Configurator** to create the configuration profile, be sure the settings you export are compatible with the iOS version on the devices.
 For information on resolving incompatible settings, search for **Configuration Profile Reference** and **Mobile Device Management Protocol Reference** on the [Apple Developer](https://developer.apple.com/) website.

 - When using **Apple Profile Manager**, be sure to: